 Inflatable paddleboards have come a long way.
 But “construction” still matters because it decides how stiff your board feels, how long it lasts, and how enjoyable it is to paddle.
-This guide explains the main iSUP build types in plain English, then helps you pick the right level for how you actually paddle.
+This guide explains the main iSUP build types in plain English, then helps you choose the right level for how you actually paddle.
+If you are still deciding on the right board overall, you may also find our Stand Up Paddleboard Buying Guide and SUP Inflatables Buying Guide useful next reads.

 Shop Inflatable Paddle Boards Book a Demo (SUP Test Centre) Ask for Advice Call 02380 172189